aredn/aredn/SUPPORTED_DEVICES.md

 * *brick* - this image has been tested and will currently brick your hardware.
 Avoid for now.
 * *sunset* - this device has been sunsetted and support will be deprecated at some point.
 * *nightly* - this device is newly supported in the nightly builds (since the last release).
-* *reinstall* - this device cannot be upgraded from 3.22.12.0 and must be reinstalled using the "First Install Process".
+* *danger-upgrade* - this device can be upgraded from 3.22.12.0 but you must first install the the [DangerousUpgrade package](https://github.com/kn6plv/DangerousUpgrade/raw/main/dangerousupgrade_0.1_all.ipk) to disable all the safefy checks.
+Proceed with caution.
+Do not remove this package once installed.

 ### Other
  1. This device will not reboot reliably and you may need to power cycle it (several times) during an update.